mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Through this process, I found that different hiring channels had drastically different returns on investment.

-The two metrics I care about are absolute number of qualified candidates and percentage of qualified candidates.
+The two metrics I care about are:

+* Number of qualified candidates
+* Percentage of qualified candidates out of total applicants

 I want a platform that can deliver me about 10-20 qualified candidates per role so that I have a decent pool of options to choose from.
 If the platform's signal-to-noise is so bad that I have to screen 3,000 people to find a handful who are qualified, it's not valuable.

 For the purposes of this evaluation, I consider everyone who passed my resume screening to be a qualified candidate.
 I'm also only considering the applications for the five days when the job was open worldwide.
 This is partly because changing the location requirement biases the responses, and partly because I haven't finished processing all the other applications.